 If you See Something Say Something.

-For more information on Northwestern State University crime statistics please feel free to look at our yearly Uniformed Crime Report by clicking here.
+For more information on Northwestern State University crime statistics please feel free to look at our yearly Annual Security Report for each campus:

 It is one of the goals of this Department to provide a safe environment for our students and faculty members.
 One service that we are happy to use is what is known as a Safety Escort.
 If you are leaving a building late at night and want to feel a little safer walking out to your vehicle, don’t hesitate to call our office and request an Officer to make sure you make it out to your vehicle safe.
 If its night time and you are scared to walk across campus by yourself call our office an Officer will come give you a ride to an on campus building.
 It’s one of the ways that we let our students and faculty/staff feel a little safer at night.
 Call our Office at (318) 357-5431 and an Officer will be there when available to see you safely to your destination on campus.